Does the freelance work trend change the model of traditional education?

-If teachers already have a video in mind for instance, they can use video-editing tools such as Valoso to take their resources from ordinary to extraordinary.
-They can then begin to monetize and even move their entire career from classroom to computer.
+If teachers already have a video in mind, they can use video-editing tools such as Valoso to take their resources from ordinary to extraordinary.
+They can then monetize and even move their entire career from classroom to computer.

 Why choose online education?

-Most freelance teachers prefer to teach with online videos because of the many benefits the online community has to offer.
+Most freelance teachers prefer to teach with online videos because of the many benefits the online community offers.